Romeo and Juliet Cherry Trees

 Why settle for one cherry tree when you can have two?
 Our Romeo and Juliet Cherry Trees provide abundant harvests and sweet, robust flavor, all while staying compact.
 You’ll love their versatility, snacking and baking potential, and impressive cold hardiness.

-Please note: These two trees will arrive in the same pot, but we recommend separating them and planting them in-ground near each other for pollination.
+Please note: These two trees will arrive in two separate pots.
+We recommend planting them in-ground near each other for pollination.
 While these varieties are self-pollinating, planting them near each other should increase fruit production.

 Why You'll Love the Romeo Cherry Tree